 According to ITMSA, 87% of marketers agree that ABM provides a higher ROI than other forms of marketing.
 It also improves your reputation and relationships with customers.
 In a study by SiriusDecisions, 91% of marketers said ABM increased the average size of their deals, with an increase of 21-50% for 30.5% of responders.

 All this value used to come at a high cost, which was why only the biggest and highest dollar companies used it.
 Advances in technology, however, have now made ABM accessible to more businesses than ever before.
 You don’t have to be a giant to see a massive impact from ABM.

 Using key insights from social media, web traffic, and your own customer relationship management system, ABM helps you connect with high-value customers in a meaningful way.
 Although ABM demands more resources than cafeteria style service of content marketing, you can use those resources more efficiently because data is more readily available than ever before.

 If the description of ABM has your mouth watering, grab a napkin and listen up.
 ABM isn’t for everyone.
 It works best for companies selling high-dollar items to big spenders.
 Companies marketing directly to consumers probably aren’t going to see the same results.

-Similarly, if you rely on high volume sales of low-priced products, ABM is probably not for you.
+Similarly, if you rely on high volume sales of low-priced services, ABM is probably not for you.
 The investment just doesn’t make sense when the payoff is a $5 sale.